 You may be eligible for Social Security Disability Insurance or SSI benefits.
-Since 1979 Attorney William Crawforth has obtained Social Security disability or SSI benefits for nearly 2,000 clients resulting in millions of dollars in benefits for these clients.
+Since 1979 Attorney William Crawforth has obtained Social Security disability or SSI benefits for over 2,000 clients resulting in millions of dollars in benefits for these clients.

 If you are a Michigan resident and have become disabled, you may be eligible to claim Social Security Disability Insurance Benefits or SSI benefits.
 If you’ve already applied for Social Security Disability Insurance Benefits or SSI benefits and have been denied because Social Security doesn’t believe you are disabled, you will need to appeal.
 You may need to appear before an Administrative Law Judge for a hearing to get the Social Security Disability Insurance Benefits or SSI benefits you deserve.